A for ammiraglia. You say team car, in Italian the word is ammiraglia, a naval word that means “flag ship”, which sounds both superior and poetic.

 D for Dino Buzzati, the Italian journalist was sent to cover the 1949 Giro d’Italia and his account of the race stands the test of time, reporting on the race but crucially telling the story of Italy and its post-war reconstruction.

-E for equipo or equipaggio, Italian for team or a crew.
-Or rather the lack of teams but the supply of riders.
-Italy has a rich calendar of races, its own grand tour, cycling is a relatively popular sport and yet it doesn’t have a World Tour team yet only France and Belgium have more pros.
+E for equipo, Italian for team.
+Or rather the lack of them.
+Italy has a rich calendar of races, its own grand tour, cycling is a relatively popular sport and yet it doesn’t have a World Tour team.
 Eolo-Kometa, Green Project-Bardiani CSF-Faizanè and Team Corratec-Selle Italia are in the Pro Conti ranks and all riding the Giro.
-Italy has 13 teams in the third tier pro-am Continental ranks, only China has more.
+Italy has 13 teams in the third tier Continental ranks, only China has more.

 F for Fauniera, a subjective pick as the greatest mountain pass in Italy.
 Vast, scenic, challenging but also relatively unbothered by the Giro d’Italia.
 The Nivolet is special too, the Stelvio higher but take your pick among the 7,636 mountain passes in Italy of which 1,060 are paved.